 What are the Global Investment Performance Standards (GIPS)?

 The Global Investment Performance Standards (GIPS) are the ethical standards followed by investment managers relating to the full disclosure and fair representation of the results of their investment performance.
-The CFA Institute formulated the standards while the GIPS Executive Committee is responsible for the development and interpretation of the standards.
+The CFA Institute formulated the standards and the GIPS Executive Committee is responsible for the development and interpretation of the standards.

 Note that the adoption of the standards is voluntary.
-However, the GIPS is widely considered as the industry standard and are adopted by many investment management firms across the world.
-Compliance with the standards promotes a company’s credibility and ensures the uniformity of reporting for businesses that operate in multiple countries.
+However, the GIPS are widely considered as the industry standard and are adopted by many investment management firms across the world.
+Compliance with the standards promotes a company’s credibility and ensures uniformity of reporting for businesses that operate in multiple countries.

-Currently, the latest version of the Global Investment Performance Standards is the 2010 GIPS Edition.
+As of 2018, the latest version of the Global Investment Performance Standards is the 2010 GIPS Edition.
 The 2010 edition includes both requirements and recommendations for investment management firms and investment managers.
 Companies must conform to all the requirements defined in the GIPS to claim compliance with the standards.

 The (new) 2020 GIPS Edition is expected to be released in June 2019, with an effective date of January 1, 2020.